ou524u/ou524u.github.io/index.md

 ## About Me

 I am a 3rd-year undergraduate student at Peking University, China.
+I major in Computer Science.

 I aim to create fully virtual Vtubers, with language, voice, avatar, and interaction combined in live-streams.
 Vtubers provided me with spiritual comfort and strength, and in AI people do seek the same.
 I aspire to enhance the creativity of Vtubers through 3DV techniques, while leveraging their potential as AI agents.
 I'm a fan of [Neuro-sama](https://virtualyoutuber.fandom.com/wiki/Neuro-sama).